55Honey/Acore_Sortmachine/README.md

 ## Usage:
+- Close the worldserver to make sure no player has been active since it started and all changes are written to the db.
 - Run the worldserver standalone.
 Do **not** have players on the server.
 Do not have anything active which could potentially create items.
 - Type `.sortguid` into the console (recommended) or optionaly on an ingame client with sufficient rights.
+- Close the worldserver
+- Run the "sortguid.sql" file which was created in your directory where worldserver.exe resides.

 ## Settings in the .lua file: